deco-sites/starting/docs/composable-apis/gtm/en.md

    `https://www.googletagmanager.com/gtm.js?id={GTM-ID}` is being loaded.

 ## Integrating Google Analytics 4

+> We recommend using Google Analytics as the GTM tag to avoid interference.
+If you are using Google Analytics with GTag, add your `GA measurement id` to the `GA measurement ids` property of the analytics section.

 If there is already a Google Analytics 4 (GA4) tag in the GTM container configured, your deco.cx site will automatically be sending events to the GA4.